Santa Monica Outside LA But Close Enough To Visit

-Searching a place for a seafood lunch in Malibu we found Malibu Seafood on the northbound side of Hwy 1 at the end of Malibu closest to LA.
-Coming from Santa Barbara, we had to park on the roadside and run across the divided highway – quite doable on a quiet Tuesday at 1:30 but it may be taking your life in your hands on a busy weekend.
+As we drove, we searched for a place for a seafood lunch in Malibu.
+We found Malibu Seafood on the northbound side of Hwy 1 at the end of Malibu closest to LA.
+Coming from Santa Barbara, we parked on the roadside and run across the divided highway.
+It was quite doable on a quiet Tuesday at 1:30.
+But it might be taking your life in your hands on a busy weekend.

 Walking Distance To Santa Monica Pier

-In Santa Monica outside LA, the beach seemed to go on forever in both directions.
-I had been hoping for surfers but the rolling waves were not really big enough while we were there.
+The beach seemed to go on forever in both directions.
+I had hoped to find surfers.
+But the rolling waves were not really big enough while we were there.

 Biking To The Wild Side – Venice Beach

 In Santa Monica outside LA, it was still an easy trip to see Hollywood.
-Recovering the car in the afternoon, we played tourist and headed in the direction of Hollywood intent on seeing two iconic things (the Hollywood sign and Hollywood Bowl.
+Recovering the car in the afternoon, we played tourist and headed in the direction of Hollywood.
+We were intent on seeing two iconic things – the Hollywood sign and Hollywood Bowl.

 We were still undecided if we would be able to make it back for the opening night show.
 It you have the fortitude to walk up to the top sections, you can even see the Hollywood sign way off in the distance.
 David even did his own “happy dance” audition!

-A Day in Santa Monica
+A Day in Downtown Santa Monica

 The pool was nice and the hotel was generally quiet.
 Until they held an event in the pool area that got louder each hour until it shut down at 10pm leaving my ears pounding.
 I was really glad we rejected the first room right over the pool.
 Or I would have been insisting on an upgrade to the sea view to escape the party sounds.
 Our little 3 star hotel in Santa Barbara offered much more bang for the buck.